domc13/Restaurant-Menu-API/README.md

 1.  `getOneItem`: Returns information for one item on the menu

-    - Requires an input of category ("Appetizers", "Entrees", "Cold Sandwiches", "Hot Sandwiches", "Soups", "Fajitas", "Tacos", "Enchiladas", "Quiche" or "Green Salads")
+    - Requires an input of category ("Appetizers", "Entrees", "Cold Sandwiches", "Hot Sandwiches", "Soup", "Fajitas", "Tacos", "Enchiladas", "Quiche" or "Green Salads")
     - Requires an input of name (Can reference name of item through `menu.js`)

 2.  `getItemsByCategory`: Returns all items under one input category

-    - Requires an input of category ("Appetizers", "Entrees", "Cold Sandwiches", "Hot Sandwiches", "Soups", "Fajitas", "Tacos", "Enchiladas", "Quiche" or "Green Salads")
+    - Requires an input of category ("Appetizers", "Entrees", "Cold Sandwiches", "Hot Sandwiches", "Soup", "Fajitas", "Tacos", "Enchiladas", "Quiche" or "Green Salads")

 3.  `getAllItems`: Returns all items on the menu